Bridge of Earn: History

 Bridge of Earn is the main village in the parish of Dunbarney (sometimes Dumbarney in older documents).
-The place-name is of uncertain (though probably Celtic) origin, and contains the element dun, 'fort'.
+The place-name is of uncertain (though probably Celtic) origin, and contains the element dun, 'fort',or possibly druim, 'ridge'.
 The ancient ecclesiastical focus of the parish was not within the present village, but about 1.5 km to the west at NO 113 190.
 The site of the medieval parish church is marked by a walled burial ground a little south of the River Earn.
 There are no visible remains of the medieval building (or of the medieval village that is said to have adjoined it to the south), but the churchyard contains an interesting collection of 18th-century headstones carved with symbols of mortality, trades etc. In 1689 the church was rebuilt much nearer to the Bridge, by then the main focus of settlement in the parish, at NO 130 185.
 In 1787 the church was rebuilt yet again, using the same stones, on its present site just to the east of the second, which also became a graveyard.
 The present congregation is a large and flourishing one, and a modern hall and kitchen has been built adjoining the church in recent years.
 The parish has recently been merged with Forgandenny, its neighbouring village 3 mi to the west.

 The remains of two medieval chapels survive in Dunbarney parish, in the grounds of Moncrieffe Estate (originally a private chapel of the Moncrieffe family, now their burial vault), and at Ecclesiamagirdle (pronounced 'Exmagirdle'), a site of probably early Christian origin adjoining Ecclesiamagirdle House (early 17th century) on the Glenearn Estate below the Ochil Hills.
 It is sometimes suggested that the latter was a parish church in its own right up to the Reformation (1559), though there seems to be no conclusive documentation on this point.
 The small surviving late medieval building (roofless but largely complete) might seem too modest in size to have served as a parish church.
 The surrounding graveyard contains several well-preserved gravestones from the 17th and 18th centuries, which are interesting examples of 'folk art'.